 “Standard procedure is that when there is evidence of a security breach, the clearance of the individual is suspended in many, but not all, cases,” said retired Army Lt.
 Gen. William Boykin, who was deputy undersecretary of defense for intelligence in the George W. Bush administration.
 “This rises to the level of requiring a suspension.”

 “I have no doubt she has retained her security clearance,” said a former senior intelligence official who worked in several different national security offices.
 “It’s almost automatic for somebody in that position for, as a courtesy, to retain full security clearances.
-And I think it should be suspended immediately until this is cleared up.”
+And I think it should be suspended immediately until this is cleared up.”take our poll - story continues below

 This source said James R. Clapper, the director of national intelligence, has that authority.